BLS (Basic Life Support for Healthcare Providers)

 Instruction in insertion of traditional over the needle cannula peripheral aka “short” intravenous catheters.
 Instruction includes the insertion procedure, techniques for proper and successful catheter insertions, and care, assessment, and maintenance post catheter insertion.

-HS FA (Heartsaver First Aid)
+HSAED/FA (Heartsaver CPR AED and First Aid)

 1. First aid basics